corollari/bitcoin-covenants/README.md

 ## Signature based covenants
 ### A primer on signatures
-The following is a short explanation on Schnorr signatures, Bitcoin doesn't use this kind of signatures (there's a proposal to include them in the protocol tho) but instead uses ECDSA, which is a bit more complicated than Schnorr but conceptually the same:
+The following is a short explanation on Schnorr signatures, Bitcoin doesn't use this kind of signatures (there's a proposal to include them in the protocol though) but instead uses ECDSA, which is a bit more complicated than Schnorr but conceptually the same:

 ### OP\_CHECKSIGFROMSTACK